-In adopting the going concern basis for preparing the financial statements for the period ended 2 October 2022, the Directors have considered the business model, as set out on page 14, the Group's principal risks and uncertainties as set out on page 19 as well as taking into account the current cash position and potential facilities.
+In adopting the going concern basis for preparing the financial statements for the year ended 1 October 2023, which reflected net current liabilities of £21.7m, the Directors have considered the business model, as set out on page 12, the Group's principal risks and uncertainties as set out on page 21 as well as taking into account the current cash position and the equity raise detailed below.

-Based on the Group's cash flow forecasts and projections, the Board is satisfied that the Group will be able to operate within the level of its facilities for the foreseeable future.
-In making this assessment, the Directors have made a specific analysis of the impact of the economic uncertainty arising from the rise in inflation, along with the continuing impact of both Covid-19 and Brexit, together with the events in Ukraine.
-We have also taken into account the renewal of the deep discounted bond post year end (as detailed in note 29, post balance sheet events).
+Based on the Group's cash flow forecasts and projections for 18 months from the financial year end, the Board is satisfied that the Group will be able to operate within the level of its facilities for the foreseeable future.
+In making this assessment, the Directors have made a specific analysis of the impact of the economic uncertainty arising from the rise in inflation, along with the impact of the cost of living crisis, together with the events in Ukraine.
+We have also taken into consideration the equity placing in December 2023 giving rise to a cash injection of £9.7m, incorporating a debt to equity conversion of the £11.4m deep discounted bond, to support future roll outs (as detailed in note 29, post balance sheet events).
 For this reason, the Board considers it appropriate for the Group to adopt the going concern basis in preparing its financial statements.